Susan Golombok

-Susan Golombok FBA (born 11 August 1954) is Professor of Family Research and Director of the Centre for Family Research at the University of Cambridge, and Professorial Fellow at Newnham College, Cambridge.
-Her research on new family forms has contributed to theoretical understanding of family influences on child development and has addressed social and ethical issues that are of relevance to family life.
+Susan Golombok FBA FAcSS (born 11 August 1954) is Professor Emerita of Family Research and former Director of the Centre for Family Research (now the Centre for Child, Adolescent and Family Research) at the University of Cambridge.
+She was a Professorial Fellow at Newnham College, Cambridge from 2006-2021 where she now holds privileges of a Fellow Emerita.
+She is a leading expert on new family forms.
+Her research has contributed to theoretical understanding of family influences on child development and has addressed social and ethical issues that are of relevance to family life.

 Personal life and education

-Golombok grew up Glasgow, Scotland, the only child of Clara and Benzion Golombok, and attended Hutchesons' Girls' School.
-Following a first degree in Psychology at the University of Glasgow in 1976, Susan was awarded a master's degree in Child Development at the University of London, Institute of Education in 1977, and a PhD at the University of London, Institute of Psychiatry in 1982, supervised by Professor Sir Michael Rutter.
+Golombok grew up in Glasgow, Scotland, the only child of Clara and Benzion Golombok, and attended Hutchesons' Girls' School.
+Following a first degree in Psychology at the University of Glasgow in 1976, Susan was awarded a master's degree in Child Development at the University of London, Institute of Education in 1977, and a PhD at the University of London, Institute of Psychiatry in 1982.

 Golombok married Professor John Rust in 1979 and they have one son, Jamie Rust, born in 1985.

 Career

-Golombok held research positions at the Institute of Psychiatry for 10 years before being appointed to a Lectureship in Psychology at City University, London in 1987 where she established the Family and Child Psychology Research Centre.
+Golombok held research positions at the Institute of Psychiatry from 1977 to 1987, before being appointed to a Lectureship in Psychology at City University, London in 1987 where she established the Family and Child Psychology Research Centre.
 She became Professor of Family and Child Psychology in 1993.
 She moved to Cambridge in 2006 to take up the Chair of Family Research and the Directorship of the Centre for Family Research on the retirement of the Founder, Professor Martin Richards.
 In 2005, she was Visiting Professor at Columbia University, New York, and in 2019, she was Visiting Distinguished Scholar at the Williams Institute, UCLA.